Details of current and upcoming classes can be found by selecting from the menu to the left. Study information is updated continually.

 Dates and times for the following classes can be found on the Newcastle Rigpa Sangha Events Calendar.

 Open to continuing students who are already enrolled in the course, parallel program students who have completed guru yoga and have the appropriate empowerment and Dzogchen Mandala students.
+Also open to students who have already received these teachings and wish to revise.

 Tuesdays 7pm - 9pm